No charges filed in no-knock warrant killing of Amir Locke

 “Because if it can happen to Amir, it can happen to Breonna Taylor, it could happen to your children, too,” Crump said.

-Although Locke was not named in the warrant, his 17-year-old cousin, Mekhi Camden Speed, was named and has been charged with two counts of second-degree murder in Elder’s killing.
+Although Locke was not named in the warrant, his then-17-year-old cousin, Mekhi Camden Speed, was named and has been charged with two counts of second-degree murder in Elder’s killing.

 Elder, a 38-year-old father, was found shot and laying in the street in what police believe was an apparent robbery.
 Drugs and money were found in Elder’s SUV, according to court documents.